Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 3. Select PDF Preset

-• In the Save Adobe PDF dialog box, choose [Press Quality] or [PDF/X-4:2008] from the Adobe PDF Preset dropdown
+• In the Save Adobe PDF dialog box, choose [Press Quality] from the Adobe PDF Preset dropdown

 4. Configure Compression Settings